ILTRENTA/CTGAIN/README.md

 # CTGAIN thesis
-THE CODE IS NOT WORKING YET AND COMES WITHOUT WARRANTY \n Implementation of missing value imputation with CTGAN using GAIN hint mechanism
+THE CODE IS NOT WORKING YET AND COMES WITHOUT WARRANTY

+Implementation of missing value imputation with CTGAN using GAIN hint mechanism

 Repository for my work on missing value imputation using a CTGAN with hint mechanism